ropensci/waywiser/tests/testthat/_snaps/srr-ww_area_of_applicability.md

     Code
       ww_area_of_applicability(comb_rset_no_y, importance = importance)
     Error <rlang_error>
+      i In index: 1.
+      Caused by error in `purrr::map()`:
+      !
 All predictors must be numeric.

 ---